cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 ibc
 """

-See :ref:`inter-blockchain-communication.rst` for details on IBC.
+See :ref:`inter-blockchain-communication` for details on IBC.

 light